iopa-io/iopa/README.md

 constants for intellisense development, and provides a robust, tested example of the most common logic required (a dispatcher called the AppBuilder class, and a factory for creating
 IOPA context with automatic scope tracking).

 IOPA is a loose port of the [OWIN](http://owin.org) specification to expand the reach to Node.js servers but is language independent.
-The pattern works for
-Node.js javascript (including V4.0+), browser-side javascript, Swift V2., Objective-C and Golang.
-The reference implementation is written in javascript for Node.js 5.x
+The pattern works for Typescript, Node.js javascript (including V12.0+), browser-side javascript, serverless cloud function javascript, Swift V5., Objective-C and Golang.
+The reference implementation is written in Typescript.

 Published as open-source without dependence on any implementation or platform, the IOPA specs allow applications to be developed independently of the actual server (nGinX, IIS, Node.js, Katana, node-coap, iopa-mqtt, iopa-coap, iopa-http, etc.).
 Because it is a well-defined pattern that uses only base language features it is not even necessary to include this repository in any microservices that rely on it.
 The entire pattern works using well-known string constants (published in the open-source [IOPA](https://github.com/iopa-io/iopa-spec) specification).
 However, inclusion of this repository gives access to intellisense, constant optimization, etc.

-In contrast to the [IOPA](https://github.com/iopa-io/iopa-spec) _specification_, this repository contains an **actual** IOPA reference **implementation** for node.js Javascript.
+In contrast to the [IOPA](https://github.com/iopa-io/iopa-spec) _specification_, this repository contains an **actual** IOPA reference **implementation** for Typescript.

 A broad ecosystem of servers and middleware, such as routers and view engines, exist in the the [iopa-io](https://github.com/iopa-io] and [limerun](https://github.com/limerun] organizations on GitHub.

 ## Core Principles

 An `IOPA` middleware/application is simply a `function(context, next)` that we call an "AppFunc" that provides a single REST-like IOPA context for each request, where it is easy to access all the HTTP/COAP parameters (`context.path`, `context.response.body` etc.).
-"Tasks" (promises) are returned for full async programming without callback hell, and for full compatibility with the upcoming ES7 async/await functionality.
+"Tasks" (promises) are returned for full async programming without callback hell, and for full compatibility with the ES6+ async/await functionality.

 Middleware can be chained with `app.use(middleware1).use(middleware2)` etc.